Blotch3D/Blotch3D/README.md

 Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...").
 Also add a reference to, or the source of, Blotch3D.

-If you are copying the Blotch3D library binary (like Blotch3D.dll on Windows) to a project or packages folder instead of including its source code, be sure to also copy Blotch3D.xml so you still get the IntelliSense.

 To create a project for another platform besides Microsoft Windows, generally you follow the same procedure described here but you will need to install any Visual Studio add-ons, etc. for the desired platform.
 For example, for Android you'd need the Xamarin for Android add-on.
-You also may need to get a MonoGame NuGet package for the platform and/or look online for particular instructions on creating a MonoGame project for the target platform.
+For some platforms you may need to do some research to create a project.

 To distribute a program, deliver everything in your project's output folder.